 GEOMETRY TEXTURE COLOURS PATTERNS

-Each pot is unique.
-They are for sale; my pots are in private collections in America and the United Kingdom.
+My work is for sale and I undertake commissioned pieces; my pots are in private collections in the USA, Hong Kong and the United Kingdom.

 If you would like to find out more, or see some of my work in reality, please contact me by email: email@example.com

-The very beautiful photographs on this site are by Alex Braun and Gordon Roland Peden.
+The very beautiful photographs on this site are by Alex Braun, Gordon Roland Peden and Marcus Cole.
 The snap shots are not.